orangetrialtruck/orangetrialtruck.github.io/content/posts/42110-landrover-chassis-v03/index.md

 * Winch: 1 CaDa micro motor
 * No fake engine
 * Working steering wheel
-* 3 PF receivers - 2 receivers operate on the same channel and each control its own L motor used for propulsion, the third receiver controls the winch and gearbox switching
+* 3 PF receivers - 2 receivers operate on the same channel and each control its own L motor, the third receiver controls the winch and gearbox switching
 * Powered by 4 x 14500 LiPo batteries with a DC step down converter

 ### Gearing: